 Luckily, it’s easy to integrate this into your usual prospect research if you know where to start.

-Use these methods to zoom in on a trigger event at your prospect enterprises:
+Use these methods to zoom in on a trigger event:

 Established brands often have hashtags associated with them that you can monitor easily with a social media management app.
-You can also segment your social stream into lists so you can focus in on comments from leading decision-makers.
+You can also segment your social stream into lists so you can focus on comments from leading decision makers.

 Google Alerts was one of Google’s first services to leverage its search engine prowess and is still one of the best.
 When you set up an alert, you can get a regular digest of the latest online news and results related to a particular company or other topic.

 Check Out LinkedIn.